29 Jan 2026

 Your AFQT score is a percentile, not a percentage.
 Scoring a 70 does not mean you answered 70 percent of the questions correctly.
 It means you scored higher than 70 percent of the reference group of test takers.

-This is important because many people panic during practice tests when they miss questions.
-In reality, you can miss a noticeable number of questions and still earn a competitive AFQT score.
+This matters because many people panic when they miss questions on practice tests.
+In reality, you can miss a noticeable number and still earn a competitive AFQT score.
 The goal is consistency, not perfection.

 The Sections Most People Find Difficult